GameHaunt

 The 500ms spikes plaguing Virginia and Tokyo servers stem from ISP routing problems, not server issues or your internet connection.
 Your data takes a broken route through congested network hops, causing packet loss and latency spikes that make the game unplayable.

-If you're tired of dying to lag instead of enemy players, try the VPN routing fix.
-Your ISP won't fix the broken route, so you need to force the detour yourself.
+If you're tired of dying to lag instead of enemy players, try the free fixes first, then grab a VPN and force the detour your ISP won't provide.